Supplement to Auditory Perception

 Phonemes thus may differ across languages.
 For instance, though certain phonemes are shared, the class of English phonemes differs from that of Japanese.
 English, for example, distinguishes the [l] and [r] sounds (phones) as distinct phonemes, while Japanese does not.
 Instead, Japanese treats them as allophones, or variants of a common phoneme.
-Chinese distinguishes several phonemes that correspond to allophones of the English phoneme /p/.
+Standard Chinese distinguishes distinct phonemes that correspond to allophones of the single English phoneme /p/ (the aspirated /pʰ/ and unaspirated /p/).
 It is noteworthy that infants prior to language learning distinguish phones that are later subsumed to a single phonemic equivalence class (see, e.g., Werker 1995, Kuhl 2000 for review and commentary).
 In addition, certain languages make use of novel sounds, such as clicks, that others do not.
-So, different languages may include or omit differing sounds among their respective phonemes, and they may treat differing sounds as allophonic when compared with each other.
+So, when compared with each other, distinct languages may differ in which sounds they include or omit among their respective phonemes, and they may differ in which sound pairs they treat as distinct phonemes or as allophonic.

 The central puzzle of speech perception is that there is no obvious direct, consistent correspondence between the surface properties of a physical acoustic signal and the phonemes perceived when listening to speech.